offsoc/onionplan/slides/2022.Q4/usability.md

     ----- ------------   -------------------------------------------
-      0   HTTP headers   Does not work when the site is blocked 1   DNS            Even if site is blocked, not if DNS is 2   CT Logs        Even if site/DNS blocked, not if CT Logs is 3   P2P/Blockchain Should be fully censorship resistant
+      0   HTTP headers   Does not work when the site is blocked 1   DNS            Even if site is blocked, not if DNS is 2   CT Logs?
+Even if site/DNS blocked, not if CT Logs is 3   P2P/Blockchain Should be fully censorship resistant

 ## Phase 0